tedmoore/File-to-Output-Player/README.md

 We created a spreadsheet in Google Drive for keeping track of all the files used in the performance.
 Each row is one audio file that will be used.
 The columns of this spreadsheet (the first row is these headers!) are:

-* "movement": this performance was a multi-movement work, so this indicates which movement this file is a part of
+* **"movement":** this performance was a multi-movement work, so this indicates which movement this file is a part of
-* "cue": which cue in the movement this file is a part of
+* **"cue":** which cue in the movement this file is a part of
-* "file": the name of the audio file
+* **"file":** the name of the audio file
-* "loudness": a loudness adjustment in dB, so 0 means no change. +/- values will increase or decrease the volume of this specific sound file
+* **"loudness":** a loudness adjustment in dB, so 0 means no change. +/- values will increase or decrease the volume of this specific sound file
-* "speakers": which speaker(s) (hardware outputs, as an integer, with 1 being the lowest number) this file should go to. if it should go to more than one speaker, the speaker integers should be separated by a comma
+* **"speakers":** which speaker(s) (hardware outputs, as an integer, with 1 being the lowest number) this file should go to. if it should go to more than one speaker, the speaker integers should be separated by a comma
-* "notes": any notes that show up in the software display, such as "this is the one for when the sax player gets up on the platform"
+* **"notes":** any notes that show up in the software display, such as "this is the one for when the sax player gets up on the platform"

-This Google sheet needs to be downloaded as a `tsv` file so that the software can find it and load it.
+The Google sheet needs to be downloaded as a `tsv` file so that the software can find it and load it.
+(It needs to be a `tsv` instead of a `csv` because the "speakers" are separated by commas.)

 Once loaded, the GUI is pretty self explanatory.
 Hitting spacebar will advance cues.
 The master fader is hardcoded to be MIDI CC 7, but this could easily be changed in the code.

+### Per Cue Volume control

 Each cue has an independent volume control.
 Note that this value does not exist in the spreadsheet because the spreadsheet contains specific information for each individual _file_.
 A cue can have more than one file, so it is stored outside the spreadsheet (as a SuperCollier `Object.writeArchive` file called `cue-vols.scarchive`).
 These cue volumes can be saved by pressing the "Save Cue Vols" button.
 They save as a SuperCollider nested `Dictionary` using the movement number and cue number as keys.